bater/file_sharing/README.md

 ## Basic Requirements

-* A user can upload and share files,
+- [x] A user can upload and share files.
+- [x] Two page app, one for upload and one for download.
+- [x] Provide a README with clear setup instructions.
-* Sharing links should be hard to guess,
+* Sharing links should be hard to guess.
 * Sharing links should expire.
-* Two page app, one for upload and one for download.
 * Have unit tests.
-* Provide a README with clear setup instructions.

 ### What we don't do (scope out):